(Last updated on: 22/06/2021)

 My favourite trip Mum and I took together was my last one as a single girl, to Nairobi.
 We watched the sun rise over the Rift Valley and witnessed thousands of flamingoes at Lake Nakuru, before heading back to Nairobi for afternoon tea in a town called Karen, named for Karen Blixen, the author of Out of Africa.

-A week later, I boarded a flight from LHR to BOS, as a passenger, on my way to America, to marry the guy I met on a trip, fifteen months prior.
+A week later, I boarded a flight from LHR to BOS, as a passenger.
+I was on my way to America, to marry the guy I met on a trip, fifteen months prior.

 But that’s another story.

 This post was brought to you by Karen McGarr, former British Airways cabin crew.
 For more, visit her blog at www.karenmcgarr.com